Bank Secrecy Act

 - Handling account closures.

 2. Review the bank’s monitoring systems and how the system(s) fits into the bank’s overall suspicious activity monitoring and reporting process.
 Complete the appropriate examination procedures that follow.
 When evaluating the effectiveness of the bank’s monitoring systems, examiners should consider the bank’s overall risk profile (higher-risk products, services, customers, entities, and geographic locations), volume of transactions, and adequacy of staffing.

 Transaction (Manual Transaction) Monitoring

 3. Review the bank’s transaction monitoring reports.
 Determine whether the reports capture all areas that pose money laundering and terrorist financing risks.
-Examples of these reports include: currency activity reports, funds transfer reports, monetary instrument sales reports, large item reports, significant balance change reports, nonsufficient funds (NSF) reports, and nonresident alien (NRA) reports.
+Examples of these reports include: currency activity reports, funds transfer reports, monetary instrument sales reports, ATM transaction reports, large item reports, significant balance change reports, nonsufficient funds (NSF) reports, and nonresident alien (NRA) reports.

 4. Determine whether the bank’s transaction monitoring systems use reasonable filtering criteria whose programming has been independently verified.
 Determine whether the monitoring systems generate accurate reports at a reasonable frequency.

 5. Identify the types of customers, products, and services that are included within the surveillance monitoring system.

 6. Identify the system’s methodology for establishing and applying expected activity or profile filtering criteria and for generating monitoring reports.
 Determine whether the system’s filtering criteria are reasonable.

 7. Determine whether the programming of the methodology has been independently validated.